CleanBuddy/cleanbuddy-api/README.md

-# SaaS Starter API
+# CleanBuddy API

-A production-ready Go backend template for building SaaS applications with GraphQL, PostgreSQL, and a service-oriented architecture.
+A production-ready Go backend for the CleanBuddy application, built with GraphQL, PostgreSQL, and a service-oriented architecture.

 ## Overview

-This is a batteries-included backend starter kit designed to help you build scalable SaaS applications quickly.
-It provides a solid foundation with authentication, multi-tenancy (teams), project management, and an asynchronous queue system for background jobs.
+This is the backend API for CleanBuddy, providing a solid foundation with authentication, multi-role user management (clients, cleaners, company admins), application processing, and comprehensive GraphQL API.

 ## Key Features